 "I was just about to throw the clothes into the machine.
 I bent down... bent too much."
 She managed to explain in spite of the apparent pain that washed her features.

 "You should sit down.
 I'll help with the clothes."
-I guided her to sit on a wooden chair by the washing machines.
+I led her to sit on a wooden chair by the washing machines.

 "Thank you, dear."
-She said as she positioned herself on the chair.
+She said as she very gradually positioned herself on the chair.
 "One of the cons of being old."

 "I'd choose to be in your place any day."
 I told her with a light sigh before picking up the clothes on the floor.
 Harry's clothes.
 I tried to ignore the fact and bundled the jeans and shirts in the laundry basket.